WhipeeDip/CSE110-TeamZICO-Ziconnect/README.md

 1. Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) for your respective operating systems.
 2. Install Node on your computer.

+The following is a list of dependencies or node packages that Ziconnect relies on:
+- express
+- firebase
+- formidable

 # Installation and Execution

 1. From the command line, change into the project directory.